 Given the rising popularity of cannabis, the number of people applying for online 420 evaluations to get an MMJ card has been spiking in the country.
 Millions of people are now using the herb to treat various different types of medical conditions.
 And marijuana too, in return, is working amazingly to help these people the best it can.

 However, whether you are using cannabis as a medicine or just for recreational purposes, there’s one problem you’ll just have to face, if not now than later.
 A dreaded phenomenon we call cannabis tolerance.
 Cannabis tolerance is the condition characterized by not feeling the effects of the herb using your normal dosage after prolonged usage.
-Due to this, unless you increase your dosage, you would neither be benefitted by the herb medicinally nor you’ll get high.
+Due to this, unless you increase your dosage, you would neither be benefitted from the herb medicinally nor you’ll get high.
 And it is the condition no cannabis user ever wants.

 Fortunately, there are ways you can prevent this phenomenon from happening.
 Using a few simple tips and tricks given below, you can keep your cannabis tolerance under control very easily.